Cortical-Plasticity-Lab/Network-Entrainment-Analysis/README.md

 ## Contents ##

-### Figure 4 - Synaptophysin ###
+### m053m716 ###
-This folder contains scripts related to Figure 4 figures and statistics, which describe Synaptophysin image fluorescent intensities as a molecular indicator of synaptic expression.
+This folder contains Matlab  code contributed by @m053m716:
+* Scripts related to Figure 4 figures and statistics.
+This figure describes the Synaptophysin image fluorescent intensities, which serves as a molecular indicator of synaptic expression.
+* Scripts related to Mean Firing Rate (MFR) analyses assessing longitudinal trends in spike activity using Generalized Linear Mixed-Effects models.